hackclub/hackclub/workshops/muse/README.md

 # Muse

+**Think your meetings are too quite, not anymore!** We wanted clubs to be lively, we wanted people to make different things, and we wanted bugs to result in delightful new discoveries.
+So we made Muse.

 Muse is a simple language for making music.
 It is embedded inside of JavaScript.
 You can get started with Muse as your first experience programming or you can make complicated JavaScript laced compositions if you're an audio algorithm wizard.

 To get a sense of how small Muse is the samples below uses pretty much every construct in the language.